Skip to main navigation Skip to content Skip to footer

 Everyone needs a home.
 Never more so than during this pandemic.
 Past government efforts to keep Americans who can’t pay…

-Tags: Biden Administration, Eviction, eviction moratorium, rent assistance
+Tags: Biden Administration, Eviction, rent assistance, rent relief

 Podcast #33: A temporary eviction moratorium and $1.9B for rent relief is coming to Texas

-A Little Louder•by John Henneberger•Posted December 28, 2020
+A Little Louder, Tenant Rights•by John Henneberger•Posted December 28, 2020

 Congress passed and President Trump signed a pandemic relief bill granting a month-long extension of the current federal eviction moratorium…